dtomlinson91/panaetius-blog/blog/content/post/tutorial_to_add_search_to_a_hugo_website_using_algolia_docsearch/index.md

 This is going to be different for every website, and my configuration might not necessarily be the same one you need.
 Docsearch naturally assumes your content is *tiered*, with well defined headings, subheadings and text underneath in order to create an index.
 You can read more about how this works in the Docsearch documentation [here](https://docsearch.algolia.com/docs/how-do-we-build-an-index).

+It's primarily designed for documentation websites, but is perfect for Hugo blogs as markdown is naturally tiered by using headings and subheadings to organise the content on your page.

 You should look at the Docsearch [documentation on config files](https://docsearch.algolia.com/docs/config-file) which has all the possible options you can use in a `docsearch.json` file.

 As each configuration is different, I will show the configuration I use, explain what each option is doing, and you should be able to create something similar for your own sites.